SelHel/OpenclassroomsProject2/README.md

 *"main.py"* is the main script allowing the user to access menu and choose from four options:

-1. Scrape a single book and store the data in a csv file.
+1. Scrape a single book and print the information in terminal.
-2. Scrape a category and store the data in csv file and the images in subdirectory
+2. Scrape a category and store the data in csv file and the images in subdirectory.
 3. Scrape all books on the website and store the data in csv file and the images in subdirectory.
 4. Exit the program.

 ##### B) scrap\_book.py

-*"scrap\_product.py"* script contains the *scrap\_book* and *download\_image* functions.
+*"scrap\_book.py"* script contains the *scrap\_book* and *download\_image* functions.
 They scrape book's information and upload its cover image.

 ##### C) scrap\_category.py